Updated May 2021

 Dates of Effect

 New START entered into force on February 5, 2011.
-Both parties are required to reach the limits on warheads and launchers specified in the treaty by February 2018.
-The duration of the treaty is ten years from entry into force (February 2021) unless both parties agree to extend the treaty for a subsequent five years.
+Both parties were required to reach the limits on warheads and launchers specified in the treaty by February 2018, and have stayed at or below those levels ever since.
+The duration of the treaty is ten years from entry into force (February 2021), but both parties agreed to extend the treaty for a subsequent five years on February 3, 2021.
 Each party is entitled to withdraw from New START if it is decided that “extraordinary events related to the subject matter of this treaty have jeopardized its supreme interests.”
 The treaty would terminate three months after a notice of withdrawal was issued.

 Within 45 days of New START’s entry into force, Russia and the United States were required to report the numbers of deployed warheads, and deployed and non-deployed missiles and delivery systems of strategic weapons.
 This information was compiled into a database, which is updated with changes every six months.
 Inspections are intended to verify the data that is exchanged between the two countries.